405 KAR 20:001. Definitions for 405 KAR Chapter 20.

-(28) "Ephemeral stream" means a stream which flows only in direct response to precipitation in the immediate watershed or in response to the melting of a cover of snow and ice, and which has a channel bottom that is always above the local water table.
+(28) "Ephemeral stream" means a stream that flows only in direct response to precipitation in the immediate watershed or in response to the melting of a cover of snow and ice, and that has a channel bottom that is always above the local water table.

 (30) "Groundwater" means subsurface water that fills available openings in rock or soil materials to the extent that they are considered water saturated.